openvino/MTB18-token-crowdsale-dapp/README.md

-# MTB18 Token & Crowdsale & Dapp
+# MTB18 token and crowdsale contracts

 Creation of the world's first wine-backed cryptoasset.